About The Teacher

 Yoga Found Me When I Was 9 Years Old

-I have been actively practicing yoga for 24 years (before that I was simply a child moving innately).
+I have been actively practicing yoga for 26 years (before that I was simply a child moving innately).
 When I was just a girl, around age nine, my stepmother introduced me to yoga.
 Back then we lived in an old 1912 craftsman home in a town neighboring Sedona.
 She had this tattered old book on Hatha Yoga we’d follow which was published somewhere in the 60’s.
-Inside were black and white photos of people demonstrating contortionist stretches that looked strange and exotic.
-My stepmother lit the incense, put on an old record, and we practiced.
-This was my first experience with yoga.
-I was immediately enamored.
+Inside were black and white photos of people demonstrating contortionist stretches that looked rather exotic.
+My stepmother lit the incense, put on an old record, and together we practiced.
+This was my first experience with yoga as a formula for wellness.
+I was enamored to say the least.

 Yoga kept me alive.
 I can honestly say that without it, I would not be here today.